sreedevi-langoju/12weekawsworkshopchallenge/week7/Labs/deploy-docker-apache-aws-ecs-ecr-guide.md

 <img src="https://github.com/sreedevi-langoju/12weekawsworkshopchallenge-/assets/135724041/627c694f-33c0-4901-a12a-e82a23500177">

 ##### Congratulations!!!
-You have successfully created a Docker image for an Apache web server on local machine, pushed it to Amazon Elastic Container Registry (ECR), and then launched an Amazon ECS (Elastic Container Service) task using the ECR image.
+You have successfully created a Docker image for an Apache web application on local machine, pushed it to Amazon Elastic Container Registry (ECR), and then launched an Amazon ECS (Elastic Container Service) task using the ECR image.

 ## Step 14 : Cleanup Resources